 Although the pipeline route lies within the known range of 14 wildlife species at risk, five of these species (i.e., northern leopard frog, loggerhead shrike, ferruginous hawk and burrowing owl) have the potential to use habitat along the proposed route or have been previously recorded within the setback distance of the proposed route as per MB CDC records.
-Wildlife surveys conducted in June/July 2011 did not identify any conflicts with preferred habitat features (eg. dens, nests, etc.) for species at risk.
+Wildlife surveys conducted in June/July 2011 and again in late summer and early fall of 2012 did not identify any conflicts with preferred habitat features (eg. dens, nests, etc.) for species at risk.